-Being the Events Manager at the Nasher, Abby has helped countless others get married.
-To say we were all excited that it was finally her turn would be an understatement.
+Being the Events Manager at the Nasher Sculpture Center, Abby has helped countless others get married.
+To say we were all excited that it was finally her turn to have a wedding would be an understatement.
 You know she truly loves her job and the museum as opted to be married there as well!
 It was the biggest honor for us to coordinate her wedding as she has seen it all.

 Nate had the easiest job of any groom since Abby has seen countless events in all the years she’s been there and knew exactly what she wanted.
 She selected a color palette that was a first in all the weddings we’ve done- one where the flowers were completely orange and yellow, with accents of blue and black.
 It made for the prettiest statement and was absolutely perfect for this beautiful bride that doesn’t shy away from bold hues.